galaxyproject/training-material/topics/transcriptomics/tutorials/differential-isoform-expression/tutorial.md

 - **Splicing enrichment**: results of enrichment statistical analysis for the different splicing events.
 - **Consequences summary**: values of global usage of {IS}
 - **Consequences enrichment**: results of enrichment statistical analysis for the different functional consequences.
-- **Switching gene/isoforms**: list of genes with statistically significant isoform swiching between conditions (table 1).
+- **Switching gene/isoforms**: list of genes with statistically significant isoform swiching between conditions.
 The switches are ranked (by p-value or switch size).

-> <question-title></question-title>
+> <question-title>Top IS events</question-title>
 >
 > What are the the top three {IS} events (as defined by alpha and dIFcutoff)?
 >
->
 > > <solution-title></solution-title>
 > >
-> > The top three genes are [CDC42SE2](https://www.ncbi.nlm.nih.gov/gene/56990), [ENSG00000286753](https://www.ncbi.nlm.nih.gov/gene/?term=ENSG00000286753) and [NDUFAF2](https://www.ncbi.nlm.nih.gov/gene/91942) (fig. 22).
+> > The top three genes are [WDR70](https://www.ncbi.nlm.nih.gov/gene/55100), [STARD4](https://www.ncbi.nlm.nih.gov/gene/134429) and [MGAT1](https://www.ncbi.nlm.nih.gov/gene/4245) (fig. 22).
 > >
 > > ![Figure  22.
 Switching gene/isoform tabular dataset](../../images/differential_isoform/list_genes.png "Switching gene/isoform dataset.")
 > >
-> > CDC42SE2 is a protein coding gene robably involved in the organization of the actin cytoskeleton by acting downstream of CDC42.
-ENSG00000286753 is a uncharacterized gene affiliated with the lncRNA class.
-NDUFAF2 encondes a protein chaperone involved in the assembly of NADH dehydrogenase.
+> > WDR70 is a protein coding gene predicted to be involved in regulation of DNA double-strand break processing and regulation of histone H2B conserved C-terminal lysine ubiquitination.
+STARD4 is a protein coding gene probably involved in the metabolism of steroid hormones.
+MGAT1 is a glycosyltransferase involved in the synthesis of protein-bound and lipid-bound oligosaccharides.
 > >
 > {: .solution}
 {: .question}